eclipse-pass/pass-core/README.md

 ```
 Note the volume mount which is set the user information appropriately for PASS.

+# CSRF protection

+Requests which have side effects (not a GET, HEAD, or OPTIONS and any request to /doi) are protected from CSRF through the use of a token.
+The client must provide a cookie XSRF-TOKEN and set a header X-XSRF-TOKEN to the same value.
+Clients can use any value they want.
+Browser clients will have the cookie value set by responses and so must first make a non-protected request.

 # App service

 The PASS application is available at `/app/` and `/` is redirected to `/app/`.
 Requests are resolved against the location given by the environment variable `PASS_CORE_APP_LOCATION`.
 If a request cannot be resolved, then `/app/index.html` will be returned.
 This allows the user interface to handle paths which may not resolve to files.